MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-sample-unattend-xml-file.md

 ![Configuring DNS Server with static IP pool](../media/Guarded-Fabric-Shielded-VM/guarded-host-unattend-static-ip-address-pool-dns-settings.png)

 Here is what your summary for creating the static IP address pool would look like.
-In short, you must have only one network route, one gateway, and one DNS server???and you must specify your IP address.
+In short, you must have only one network route, one gateway, and one DNS server - and you must specify your IP address.

 ![Summary of static IP pool creation](../media/Guarded-Fabric-Shielded-VM/guarded-host-unattend-static-ip-address-pool-summary.png)